5.2.1 Data Acquisition

 [INFO] [1662723985.960161280] [rgbd_node]: [timer_ros_pub]->pub dep w:h=224:129,sz=982464, infra w:h=224:108, sz=24192.

-- Query the current topic on the PC, and the command are as follows:
+Query current topics on the PC.
+The query command and its output are as follows:

 - Foxy